guillermodoghel/hashtagScraper/README.md

               "Text": "I did watch sailor moon but I wasnt as into it as I was, like, Pokemon and Cardcaptor Sakura lol", "Hash": "6deea4131b5a1e83c7c96a43545d26f162df7bf6aca2546ebea60559f46df610"
             }
+	    ... <-aprox 100 latests/more trendy with this hashtag
           ]
         }
       ]